-Assuming the price of natural gas is $3.00/MMBtu, we can determine how much support is necessary for each source to become economically viable.
-Assuming we take the cheapest producer for each category, landfills need a subsidy of $3.75/MMBtu, wastewater treatment plants need $5.90/MMBtu, MSW plants need $11.50/MMBtu, and dairies need $26.00/MMBtu.
+Assuming the price of natural gas is $3.00/MMBtu, we can determine how much support is necessary for each source of RNG to become economically viable.
+Landfills - the most cost-effective feedstock for RNG production – still need to make up a cost delta of $3.00+/MMBtu to break even.
+Wastewater treatment plants need $6.00+/MMBtu, MSW plants need $12.00+/MMBtu, and dairies need $17.00+/MMBtu to break even with the cost of production, before realizing any return on capital investment used to develop the project.

-If RNG could be sold for $10/MMBtu, then 33 BCF/year could be produced (mostly by landfills and a couple wastewater treatment plants).
-However, this production is not likely to be sustained without government credits and support, as the price of fossil natural gas has not rosen above $10/MMBtu since the shale gas boom in 2008.
+If RNG could be sold for $10/MMBtu, then 32+ BCF/year could be produced (mostly by landfills and a couple wastewater treatment plants).
+However, this production is not likely to be sustained without the support of public policy, as the price of fossil natural gas has not risen above $10/MMBtu since the shale gas boom in 2008.
 Over the last 5 years, natural gas prices have fluctuated between $1.50/MMBtu and $6.15/MMBtu.
 Over the last 2 years, the price ranged from about $2.50/MMBtu to about $3.80/MMBtu.
-In light of this, it is unlikely that FNG will rise above $10/MMBtu.
+In light of this, it is unlikely that natural gas prices will ever rise above $10/MMBtu.